9 High-Performance Tips when using PostgreSQL with JPA and Hibernate

 PostgreSQL SERIAL column and Hibernate IDENTITY generator

-When using PostgreSQL, it’s tempting to use a SERIAL or BIGSERIAL column type to auto-increment Primary Keys, when using JPA and Hibernate, this is not recommended.
+When using PostgreSQL, it’s tempting to use a SERIAL or BIGSERIAL column type to auto-increment Primary Keys.
+However, for JPA and Hibernate, this is not recommended.

 For more details, check out this article.

 For writing data, JDBC batching can help you reduce transaction response time.
 When using Hibernate, enabling batching is just a matter of setting one configuration property.

 reWriteBatchedInserts JDBC Driver configuration property, which can help you reduce execution costs even further.

 PostgreSQL advisory locks

 Although optimistic locking scales better, there are certain concurrency control scenarios that call for a pessimistic locking approach.